cmsmcq/Aparecium/README.md

 * It needs more thorough testing.

-* Single-character Unicode class codes like `[L]` seem to work some of the time but not all of the time.
-Or maybe they never work.
-Two-character codes do seem to work, so if I write `[L]` and have trouble, I replace it with `[Ll; Lu; Lt; Lm; Lo]`, which amounts to the same thing.

 * If the input ixml grammar has syntax errors, the `parse-string()` function does not produce useful error diagnostics.
 To debug syntax errors in the input grammar, at the moment it's probably best to work with the `parse` option of `compile-a-grammar.xqm`.
-That does not help with semantic errors like references to undefined nonterminals, which Aparecium does not currently report.

-* If the input grammar is fine but the input is not grammatical, there are no error diagnostics to speak of; what you get is a dump of Aparecium's data structures.
+* If the input grammar is fine but the input is not grammatical, the error diagnostics are currently a bit rough.
+In addition to an attempt at helpful information (where did the parse fail, what was expected), you also get a dump of Aparecium's data structures.
+(Helpful for me, not so helpful for you, perhaps.)
 Looking at the 'Closure` element in the result, you will see something like this:

 ```
     <Closure>